The Clackamas Dogs Foundation provides support and assistance in order to advance dog welfare in Clackamas County.

 There are numerous ways to help Clackamas Dogs Foundation!

-- Donate cash or items from our wish list.
+- Donate cash or items from the Clackamas County Dog Services wish list.

 - Volunteer for CDF or in the shelter.

-- Ask us to speak at your business nor service organization.
+- Ask us to speak at your business or service organization.